 Use a good quality pocket-type gauge to check tire pressure.
 Proper tire inflation cannot be determined by looking at the tire.
-Check the tire inflation pressure when the tires are cold, meaning Remove the valve cap from the tire valve stem.
+Check the tire inflation pressure when the tires are cold, meaning the vehicle has not been driven for at least three hours or no more than 1.6 km (1 mi).

+Remove the valve cap from the tire valve stem.
 Press the tire gauge firmly onto the valve to get a pressure measurement.
-If the cold tire inflation pressure matches the recommended pressure on the Tire and Loading Information label, no further adjustment is necessary.
+If the cold tire inflation pressure matches the recommended pressure on the Tire and Loading

+Information label, no further adjustment is necessary.
 If the inflation pressure is low, add air until the recommended pressure is reached.
 If the inflation pressure is high, press on the metal stem in the center of the tire valve to release air.